Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 Rollover to a traditional IRA

 Don't make the mistake of having a check made out to you.
-If you do, your employer will be required to withhold 20 percent of the balance for taxes.
-You have 60 days to get your money safely into an IRA, but you will have to come up with that 20 percent.
-Any money that's not in an IRA within that time period will be treated as a distribution and subject to income taxes plus a 10 percent penalty if you are younger than age 59½.
+If you do, your employer will be required to withhold 20 percent of the balance for federal taxes.
+You have 60 days to get your money safely into an IRA, but you will have to come up with that 20 percent that was withheld by your employer.
+Any money that's not in an IRA within that time period will be treated as a distribution and subject to income taxes plus a 10 percent federal penalty if you are younger than age 59½.
+Many states assess their own taxes and penalties on top of the federal amounts.

 You can avoid this potential problem by asking your retirement plan to send the money directly to your IRA or having them write the check to your IRA custodian.